 It doesn’t mean that you should emulate the latest Instagram craze for the sake of gaining new followers.
 What’s important is to familiarise yourself with what people currently like.
 Then think of a way to capitalise on that on your own terms.

 The best way to pick up the latest trends is by visiting your Explore page.
 There, you’ll find the best photos and videos currently on Instagram.

-If, for instance, you notice a lot of pictures of buildings that feature one to three colours, you might give it a personal spin by taking photos of food with the same amount of colours.
+If, for instance, you notice a lot of pictures of buildings that feature one to three colors, you might give it a personal spin by taking photos of food with the same amount of colors.
 Although it reflects a trend, you can still call it original.